rishibbdb/I3-TrackPDFReco/README.md

 ### Preprocessing Scripts

 All pre-processing scripts are found in the `preprocessing` directory.
-- **convert_one_event.py: the script converts one event from an I3 file into Pandas data frame format for evaluation.
+- **convert_one_event.py**: the script converts one event from an I3 file into Pandas data frame format for evaluation.
-- **convert_i3_ftr_coinc_muonlabel.py: this script converts all the events from all the i3 files in a directory and removes events that contain a coincident muon associated with that specific event.
+- **convert_i3_ftr_coinc_muonlabel.py**: this script converts all the events from all the i3 files in a directory and removes events that contain a coincident muon associated with that specific event.
 The files in the feather format can also be used for reconstruction sequentially and not in batch processing.
-- **convert_ftr_tfrecords.py: this script converts all events from the feather format to a TFRecords format compatible with TFRecordBatches for multiprocessing.
+- **convert_ftr_tfrecords.py**: this script converts all events from the feather format to a TFRecords format compatible with TFRecordBatches for multiprocessing.

 `convert_i3_ftr_coinc_muonlabel.py` can take arguments as input, but `convert_ftr_tfrecords.py` currently is not implemented with arguments, which is currently in development.
 The usage of the conversion scripts from I3 to Feather and Feather to TFRecords with slurm jobs is as follows:

-**Note: For preprocessing, you need to activate/setup the IceCube icetray environment.
+**Note**: For preprocessing, you need to activate/setup the IceCube icetray environment.

 ```bash